Yongwoo-Lee-ccl/pqc-tester/README.md

 ## How CAT Works

-**CAT (Cryptographic Attack Tester)** is a tool by Daniel J. Bernstein for analyzing code-based cryptosystem security.
+**CAT (Cryptographic Attack Tester)** is a tool by Bernstein and Chou for analyzing code-based cryptosystem security.
 Here's how our integration works:

 ### Parameter Constraints & Limitations